Ari Gold (Entourage): Biography

 Ari arranges to play golf with WB studio head Alan Gray in an effort to "bet" Vince into the film by hustling Alan at golf only to find that Alan has significantly improved his game after taking private lessons from Phil Mickelson.
 After Ari loses his wager, Alan, furious at Ari for even bringing up Vince's name, suffers a fatal heart attack.
 Shortly thereafter, Ari is offered the chance to succeed him by the studio's chairman John Ellis for $10 million.
 Ari is not sure what to do: if he takes the job, he could give Vince any role he wanted with the studio, but it would also mean that he couldn't be Vince's agent, which could also end their friendship.
 He decides to turn the job down, but then he learns that Amanda Daniels - who still holds a grudge against Vince and Ari - is next in line for the job.
 Ari attempts to make peace with her, offering to put his full support behind her for the job as long as she agrees to add Vince as the second lead in Smoke Jumpers.
 Saying that Vince isn't good enough, she refuses, adding that, "Ari can kiss his relationship with the studio goodbye."
 Ari then declares that he will accept the job to spite her, but instead convinces John Ellis to give the position to Dana Gordon.
-Not only does this guarantee Vince the second lead in Smoke Jumpers but it also repairs his relationship with Dana, which had suffered considerable damage after the fallout over Medellin and SILO.
+Not only does this guaranteed Vince the second lead in Smoke Jumpers but it also repairs his relationship with Dana, which had suffered considerable damage after the fallout over Medellin and SILO.